preacceptance/liability_automation_mislabeling/README.md

-# Autonomous Vehicle Mislabeling Liability
+# Liability From Automation Mislabeling

 ## Software Version and Requirements